 English uses many different suffixes to indicate ethnicities.
 Each suffix entered the language independently, and each suffix has a story to tell.
 This episode attempts to elucidate the geopolitical distribution of the four main categories of ethnic suffixation in English: -an (including -ian and -ean), -ish, -ese, and -i.

-Today's episode looks at the evolution of the modern political sense of the word "filibuster."
-Ultimately borrowed from a Dutch word meaning "pirate," "filibuster" originally referred to Americans who organized unauthorized military invasions of Spanish colonies in Central America and the West Indies seeking political power and wealth.
+Today's episode looks at the evolution of the modern sense of the word filibuster.
+Borrowed from a Dutch word meaning ‘pirate,’ ‘filibuster’ originally referred to Americans who organized unauthorized military invasions of Spanish colonies in Central America and the West Indies.